Choosing Our Investments

-We believe our approach, which evaluates how a corporation treats its stakeholders, such as communities, employees and the environment, can help to identify and manage risks not normally considered by traditional analysts.
-Conversely, we believe corporations that treat their stakeholders well will be rewarded over the long-term, and these forward-looking practices can also help identify opportunities overlooked by others.
+We believe corporations that treat their stakeholders well will be rewarded over the long-term.
+Our approach, which evaluates how a corporation treats communities, employees and the environment, can help to identify and manage risks and opportunities not normally considered by conventional analysts.

 Domini provides an approved list of companies that meet our standards to Wellington Management, the subadviser for the Domini Social Equity Fund and Domini International Social Equity Fund, and to Seix Investment Advisors, the subadviser of the Domini Social Bond Fund.
 These firms then use financial analysis to construct the portfolios.